typesense/typesense-website/docs-site/content/30.0/api/joins.md

 }
 ```

-The value of the `related_docs_count` becomes a field name in the document containing the number of related documents like,
+The value of the `related_docs_count` becomes a field name in the document containing the number of related documents like this:

 ```json
 [